Other Book Volumes

 Christ’s apostles had great boldness when it came to searching out and proving God’s truth.
 And do you know why?

-Because the apostles had never heard of a God whom could torture sinners for all eternity.
+Because the apostles had never heard of a God that could torture sinners for all eternity.

 4 — The Bible and Eternal Life